 Collaborate with your healthcare team to reschedule high-priority screenings and procedures where accessible.
 Several healthcare groups and societies have offered guidelines for health experts on securely reintroducing invasive cardiovascular methods and diagnostic tests in areas with lower infection rates.

 According to a California-based cardiologist, cardiovascular care has suffered during the pandemic, with a massive drop in the number of patients seeking acute care for stroke and heart attacks.
 There has also been a decline in more elective processes, such as cardiovascular catheterisation, exercise testing, and various other methods.
 Additionally, there are reports of worsening conditions at home as many individuals are reluctant to seek medical care for problems like heart failure management.
+You can find out all about medical thermometers and other equipment to put your mind at rest.

 Catch up with your primary healthcare doctor